CVS To Change Hold Music Following Doctor’s Viral Plea

 — ABC News (@ABC) March 9, 2019

-“Please change your hold music,” he plead in his open letter which quickly made the rounds on social media and news stations around the world.
+“Please change your hold music,” he pleaded in his open letter which quickly made the rounds on social media and news stations around the world.

 “Please.
 Do the right thing.
 I hear it in my sleep.
 I hear it when I go running.
 Sometimes I wake in the middle of the night humming that melody.
 It haunts me day and night.
 It’s not healthy.
 I know.
 I’m a doctor.”

 In the letter, Scholzman wrote that he had researched the jingle and found it online, pointing out that it is known as “The Golden Dragon” by Karl King.
 Based on his own calculations, the doctor says he has spent 35,250 minutes listening to it on hold over the course of his work.
-That represents nearly 25 days of Golden Dragon, he points out.
+That represents nearly 25 days of “The Golden Dragon,” he points out.

 Relief, as CVS has promised, is on the way in 2019, doctor.